MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-security-with-defender-for-cloud.md

 ---
 title: Manage system security with Microsoft Defender for Cloud (preview)
-description: This article describes how to use Microsoft Defender for Cloud to secure your Azure Stack HCI system (preview).
+description: This article describes how to use Microsoft Defender for Cloud to secure Azure Local (preview).
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to
-ms.date: 08/02/2024
+ms.date: 10/22/2024
 ms.service: azure-stack-hci
 ---